bbkr/UpRooted/README.md

 ## SCHEMA DESIGN ISSUES

+Relational databases are extremly flexible in terms of schema design.
+However there are few rules you must follow if you want to work with data trees.

+If you use `UpRooted` but do not get expected results please go through this list carefully before creating issue on GitHub.

+### Data is transformed (extra rows, counters are too high) when written to another database

+**Cause:** There are `ON INSERT` triggers changing data.

+This one is very easy to overlook.
+Triggers are convenient, relaible and cheap way of managing entangled data state.
+For example when row is inserted into `orders` table increase counter in `order_stats` table by `1`.

+But those triggers will get in a way of copying / moving data trees literally between databases, because they will "replay" their logic when data tree is written to another database.

+**Fix:** When designing schema with data tree reading / writing in mind triggers can be only used to verify constraints.

 ### Data tree is not writable to another database without disabling foreign key constraints

+**Cause 1:** There are self-looped tables.
+Usually implementing tree logic.

 By default `UpRooted` resolves dependencies and whole purpose of `UpRooted::Tree` is to provide data in correct order.
 However it may be not possible if table is directly referencing itself.

 ```
     +----------+